Rocky Mountain Catholic Home Educators Conference

 Abriana Chilelli

-Abriana has an undergraduate degree from Franciscan University of Steubenville, a master’s degree in curriculum and instruction from the University of Colorado, a master’s degree in educational administration from the University of Notre Dame, and is a doctoral student at Christendom College studying the philosophy of leadership in Catholic education.
-She is the recipient of the Franciscan University 2025 John J. Carrigg Award for Leadership in Education, and the 2025 Firestarter Award from the Denver FIRE Foundation.
-She and her husband, Ryan, currently reside in Littleton with her favorite students, Giovanni (17), Eilin (14), Vera (11), and Pier (8), two of whom attend schools steeped in the Church’s charter for education and two of whom are homeschooled.
+Abriana holds a bachelor’s degree from Franciscan University of Steubenville, a master’s degree in curriculum and instruction from the University of Colorado, and a master’s degree in educational administration from the University of Notre Dame.
+She is currently a doctoral student at Christendom College, where she studies the philosophy of leadership in Catholic education and the academic effects of mass attendance in Catholic schools.
+She is the recipient of the Franciscan University 2025 John J. Carrigg Award for Leadership in Education and the 2025 Firestarter Award from the Denver FIRE Foundation.

-Breakfast Sponsor
+Event Sponsor